a-h-ismail/home-snapshot/README.md

 <br>
 tldr: If you don't want problems with snapshots, use a Linux filesystem for the destination.

-# Other notes
+## Other notes

 - The timer triggers the service 5 minutes after boot, then once every 12 hours of runtime (PC sleep mode pauses the timer).
 - On failure, the service will retry after 10 minutes.
 - The script will create a link named `latest` pointing to the most recent snapshot.
 It is used for convenience and to make incremental snapshots possible, do not delete it.
 - Main configuration file is stored at `~/.config/home-snapshot.conf`, exclusions file is at `~/.config/home-snapshot-excl.conf`

-# Installation
+## Installation

-Binaries required: `git bash notify-send rsync`
+Binaries required: `git notify-send rsync`.

 ---

-## Install required packages

 ### Ubuntu/Debian

-`sudo apt update && sudo apt install git rsync libnotify-bin bash`
+`sudo apt update && sudo apt install git rsync libnotify-bin`

 ### Fedora

-`sudo dnf install git rsync libnotify bash`
+`sudo dnf install git rsync libnotify`

 ---
 Clone the repository and run the install script:<br>